Latest WinTV Application

-Note: TS files can be converted to MPEG files using options in the WinTV 7 configuration menu.
+Note: TS files can be converted to MPEG files using Advanced options in the WinTV application configuration menu.

-Note: The WinTV7 application recording are in MPEG format for both digital and analog.
+Note: The WinTV application's default recordings are in MPEG4 (TS) format for both digital and analog.

 Can I record one show while watching another with the WinTV-HVR-12XX?

 The WinTV-HVR-1200 only has one TV tuner.
 But if you have two WinTV-HVR-1200's in one PC, you can record one TV program while viewing the other, or even record both simultaneously.
 While recording a digital TV channel, you can be watching an analog TV channel or visa versa.